paularcsarruda/paularcsarruda/README.md

   - 📚 I’m a student at Senac - SP and a intern at Compass UOL.

-  - 🌎 I have fluency in English, and know a bit of Italian and German.
+  - 🌎 I have fluency in English, and I speak a bit of Italian and German.

   - 🍄 I love travelling, reading a good book, watching movies and playing games 🫣!
 </p>